 - NSF Research Experiences for Undergraduates (REU): the National Science Foundation maintains a database of the large number of research projects it funds through its Research Experiences for Undergraduates (REU) program.
 You can search the database by subject area to find and examine opportunities and learn about who you must contact to apply to the REU that interests you.
 NOTE: WSU hosts its own REU, USDA, and faculty-funded projects in summers; check with principle investigators if you are interested and feel you are eligible.

-- U.S. Department of Energy (DOE): DOE provides research experiences at their laboratories through their Science Undergraduate Laboratory Internship (SULI) program, which encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
+- Science Undergraduate Laboratory Internship (SULI): The DOE Office of Science provides research experiences at their laboratories through their SULI program, which encourages undergraduate students to pursue science, technology, engineering, and mathematics (STEM) careers.
 Undergraduate students perform research on projects supporting the DOE mission under the guidance of laboratory staff scientists or engineers.

 - NASA: NASA maintains a database of opportunities for high school, undergraduate, and graduate students primarily in science, technology, engineering and mathematics disciplines.
 However, opportunities for students in other disciplines are available.

 - Amgen Scholars: Every year, the Amgen Scholars Program provides hundreds of selected undergraduates with the opportunity to engage in a hands-on research experience at many of the world’s premier educational institutions.
 To be eligible, you must be a sophomore, junior, or non-graduating senior, and have an interest in pursuing a Ph.D. or M.D.-Ph.D.